 When you move your software applications to the cloud, or run them over a wide-area network with limited bandwidth, document printing slows down and security becomes a concern.
 CirrusPrint offers many features to solve these issues.

-If you would like to how CirrusPrint compares to other cloud print solutions, please read Cloud Print Comparisons in the documentation.
+If you would like to know how CirrusPrint compares to other cloud print solutions, please read Cloud Print Comparisons in the documentation.

 - Supports Windows and Linux environments